-Owner/manager readiness consists of years of experience, level of education and age.
+Owner/manager readiness consists of years of experience, level of Owner/manager readiness education and age.
 About 68.9 percent of the owners/managers had up to 10 years of experience while only 1.3 percent had more than 30 years of experience as shown in Table 15.